-We have gathered more than 4,000 ideas from young people in 30 European countries.
+We have gathered 12,000 ideas from young people in 35 European countries.
 This is what they want for the future of Europe:

-01 A stronger European Union: deeper integration, more effective leadership, more collaboration between countries and stronger social cohesion between European citizens.
+Ol A stronger European Union: deeper integration, more effective leadership, more collaboration between countries and stronger social cohesion between European citizens.